infrahouse/terraform-aws-ecs/README.md

 ## Variable Validations

-This module includes built-in validations to catch configuration errors early:
+This module includes built-in validations to catch configuration errors early.

+**Note:** This module requires **Terraform >= 1.5.0** due to the use of `check` blocks for cross-variable validation.
+If you're using an older version of Terraform, you'll see an error during `terraform init`.

 ### Input Variable Validations